0xpanoramix/frd-go/README.md

 ## How does it work ?

-Using the [sse package](https://github.com/r3labs/sse) made by r3labs, it connects to the provided relayer and subscribe to incoming events.
+Using the [sse package](https://github.com/r3labs/sse) made by r3labs, it connects to the provided relayer and subscribe to incoming events: `BidTrace`.

-These events are forwarded in a channel you can use in your own application.
+These bids are forwarded (along with an optional error that may have happened during parsing) in a channel you can use in your own application.

 ## Getting started !